gnembon/fabric-carpet/docs/scarpet/Full.md

 items could be spread all across the inventory.

 ### `__on_player_connects(player)`
-Triggered when the player has successfully logged in and was placed in the game.
+Triggered when the player has successfully logged in and was placed in the gaem.

 ### `__on_player_disconnects(player, reason)`
 Triggered when a player sends a disconnect package or is forcefully disconnected from the server.